NabhyaKhoria/Apna-Erp/README.md

 ## Installation

-Python need to be installed
+Python need to be installed.
 Requirements.txt packages need to be installed

 ```bash